Rytual/OldPhonePad-RegexStack/README.md

 //   Position 4: '333' -> Key '3' pressed 3 time(s) -> 'F'
 ```

-This is incredibly useful for:
+This is useful for:
 - Understanding how the regex engine processes your input
 - Debugging complex sequences
 - Learning how pattern matching works
-- Impressing colleagues with your regex knowledge
+- Showing off your regex knowledge

 ## How It Works: Deep Dive